 Sports Vision Testing

-Sports Vision Training, a form of vision therapy, is an individually prescribed and monitored exercise program aimed at developing specific visual skills and processing in athletes of all ages.
-These personalized exercises retrain the brain to effectively interact with the eyes and improve visual functioning.
-Sports vision training involves close monitoring and follow-up appointments to ensure steady improvement.
+Sports Vision Training, a type of vision therapy, is a personalized and supervised exercise program designed to develop specific visual skills and processing in athletes of all ages.
+These customized exercises retrain the brain to effectively interact with the eyes and improve visual function.
+Sports Vision Training involves close monitoring and regular follow-up appointments to ensure steady progress.

-However, prior to prescribing a tailored sports vision training program, our doctors will administer testing to determine your level of functional vision, and regularly assess your progress.
+However, before prescribing a tailored Sports Vision Training program, our doctors will conduct tests to assess your functional vision level and regularly evaluate your progress.

 Why Is Sports Vision Training Important?

-A player’s ability to track and predict is what distinguishes a talented player from an extraordinary one.
+The ability to track and predict distinguishes a talented player from an extraordinary one.

-No matter the game or position, an athlete’s core skills come down to how quickly and accurately he or she visually interprets and reacts to the play in real-time.
-Making the right decision in a fraction of a second is what sets pro athletes apart.
+Regardless of the game or position, an athlete's core skills rely on how quickly and accurately they visually interpret and react to real-time plays.
+Making the right decision in a fraction of a second sets professional athletes apart.

-A study by the University of Cincinnati showed that batting improved by 10% across all tracked parameters after only 6 weeks of sports vision training.
+A study conducted by the University of Cincinnati demonstrated a 10% improvement in batting performance across various parameters after only six weeks of Sports Vision Training.

-Below are the tests an athlete might undergo.
-These vision tests vary greatly, and depend largely on the athlete’s specific needs.
+Below are some tests an athlete may undergo.
+These tests vary depending on the athlete's specific needs.

 Visual Acuity Test

-The Snellen Eye Chart is the most common vision test used to verify visual acuity and to check for conditions like myopia (nearsightedness).
-It involves identifying letters on a chart.
-With each response, the lines decrease in size until you are no longer able to correctly identify them.
+The Snellen Eye Chart is the most common test used to assess visual acuity and identify conditions like nearsightedness (myopia).
+It involves identifying letters on a chart, with the lines decreasing in size until they can no longer be correctly identified.

-Athletes found to have poor visual acuity are typically fitted with shatter-proof eyeglasses or contact lenses to improve visual acuity.
-It is surprisingly common to find an undetected refractive error in struggling athletes.
+Athletes with poor visual acuity may be fitted with shatter-proof eyeglasses or contact lenses to improve their vision.
+It is surprisingly common to find undetected refractive errors in struggling athletes.

 Contrast Sensitivity Tests

-Contrast sensitivity refers to the ability to distinguish an object against a similar background, such as a baseball against a cloud-filled sky.
-Several tests assess contrast sensitivity.
-One asks patients to identify parallel gray stripes against a colored background that gradually changes to match the shade of the stripes.
+Contrast sensitivity refers to the ability to distinguish an object from a similar background, such as a baseball against a cloud-filled sky.
+Several tests evaluate contrast sensitivity, including identifying parallel gray stripes against a changing colored background.

 Eye Tracking Tests

-To be successful, an athlete must be able to quickly and accurately locate landmarks and follow moving objects, such as a ball.
-There are several high-tech methods to assess and train the eyes to better track moving objects.
-One trains your eyes to follow motion on a computer screen.
-By assessing gaze videos from training sessions, our doctors can immediately detect your eye movements, or a lack thereof, and adapt your vision training accordingly.
+Success in sports requires the ability to quickly and accurately locate landmarks and track moving objects like a ball.
+Various high-tech methods assess and train the eyes to track moving objects.
+One method involves training the eyes to follow motion on a computer screen.
+By analyzing gaze videos from training sessions, our doctors can detect eye movements or lack thereof, and adjust your vision training accordingly.

 Eye Dominance Tests

-Most people have a dominant eye.
-Identifying it will allow you to perform better while carrying out various activities, such as archery, golf, and even target shooting.
-A popular eye dominance test is the Miles Test, which involves forming a triangle with your fingers and framing a spot while you look through it using both eyes.
-By alternating between one eye and the other, you can identify your dominant eye as the one that maintains a solid view of the framed object.
+Most individuals have a dominant eye.
+Identifying it can enhance performance in activities like archery, golf, and target shooting.
+A popular eye dominance test is the Miles Test, where you form a triangle with your fingers and frame an object while looking through it with both eyes.
+Alternating between each eye helps identify the dominant eye as the one maintaining a clear view of the object.

 Depth Perception Measurements

-By increasing and stabilizing binocular depth perception (also called 3D vision), players can improve their passes, shots, and spatial judgment.
-Athletes have to quickly and accurately approximate the distance between themselves and the ball, puck, or other moving object, their opponents, teammates and the field’s boundaries.
-If athletes frequently misestimate the distance to their target, this may reveal poor depth perception.
+Improving and stabilizing binocular depth perception (3D vision) allows players to enhance their passes, shots, and spatial judgment.
+Athletes must accurately estimate distances between themselves and the ball, puck, opponents, teammates, and field boundaries.
+Frequent misestimation may indicate poor depth perception.

-Undergoing a comprehensive eye exam is the first step to fully assess this visual skill.
+Undergoing a comprehensive eye exam is the first step in fully assessing this visual skill.

 Visual Processing Speed and Hand-Eye Coordination Tests

-Top athletes rely on their ability to see and react quickly to moving objects — essential for baseball, soccer, tennis, basketball, among other sports.
+Top athletes rely on their ability to quickly see and react to moving objects, which is crucial in sports like baseball, soccer, tennis, and basketball.

 Eye Teaming Tests

-Do your eyes aim, move, and work as a team?
-Rapidly moving binocular vision with coordinated eye movements and eye tracking skills are critical for a top-performing athlete.
-When eye teaming is compromised, it hinders physical coordination in sports, play and other daily activities.
+Do your eyes work together as a team, aiming and moving in unison?
+Rapid binocular vision with coordinated eye movements and tracking skills is crucial for high-performing athletes.
+Impaired eye teaming hinders physical coordination in sports, play, and daily activities.

-The Saladin Near Point Balance Card measures how well your eyes work together to achieve near vision focus at varying distances.
+The Saladin Near Point Balance Card measures how well your eyes work together to achieve near vision focus at different distances.

-Depending on your sport and your testing results, you may require vision training in specific areas to improve your vision skills and your sports performance.
+Based on your sport and test results, you may require specific vision training to improve your visual skills and sports performance.

-Certain tests may even be used as training tools, such as computer simulations that help batters anticipate when and where a fastball or a curveball will be located, and training them to respond accordingly.
+Some tests can even be used as training tools, such as computer simulations that help batters anticipate the location of a fastball or curveball and train them to respond accordingly.